BitMax Token Price Hits $1.85 on Major Exchanges (BTMX)

-BitMax Token (BTMX) traded flat against the U.S. dollar during the 1-day period ending at 20:00 PM ET on July 23rd.
-During the last seven days, BitMax Token has traded flat against the U.S. dollar.
-BitMax Token has a market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
-One BitMax Token coin can now be bought for $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
+BitMax Token (BTMX) traded flat against the dollar during the one day period ending at 15:00 PM ET on July 24th.
+BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+One BitMax Token coin can now be purchased for approximately $1.85 or 0.00003421 BTC on exchanges.
+During the last week, BitMax Token has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.